Jiaaqiliu/Awesome-VLA-Robotics/README.md

 * **Flow Matching:** An alternative generative method for continuous actions, used in π0 for efficient, high-frequency (50Hz) trajectory generation.
 * **Action Chunking:** Predicting multiple future actions in a single step, for efficiency and temporal consistency.
 Used in ACT, RoboAgent, π0, PD-VLA.
 Increases action dimensionality and inference time when using AR decoding.
 * **Parallel Decoding:** Techniques to speed up autoregressive decoding of action chunks.
 E.g., PD-VLA.
 * **Specialized Tokenizers:** Developing better ways to tokenize continuous action sequences.
-E.g., FAST (Frequency-domain Action Sequence Tokenization), designed for dexterous, high-frequency tasks.
+E.g., [FAST], designed for dexterous, high-frequency tasks.
 * **Point-based Actions:** Using VLMs to predict keypoints or goal locations rather than full trajectories.
 E.g., PIVOT, RoboPoint, ReKep.
 * **Mid-Level Language Actions:** Generating actions as natural language commands to be consumed by a lower-level policy.
 E.g., NaVILA.